 What do these statistics indicate?

 Businesses should be where their prospects are.
-In my humble opinion, here are the 4 famous digital marketing campaigns which turned heads:
+Here are the four famous digital marketing campaigns which turned heads:

 3 most successful digital marketing Campaigns